-Everyone needs a good basic ragu meat sauce and this one is a variation on the one our neighbor used to make when I was growing up.
-She was “Miss Nonna” to us and her husband was an angostura bitters importer which I thought was the ultimate exotic profession (and notable by its absence at my high school career day, but no matter.)
-She made good everything and the only change to this basic ragu is the optional substitution of port wine for red wine and the addition of fennel pollen.
+Everyone needs a good basic ragu meat sauce and this Ragu all Bolognese is a variation on a neighbor’s I had when I was growing up.
+She was “Miss Nonna” to us and her husband was an Angostura bitters importer which I thought was the ultimate exotic profession (and notable by its absence at my high school career day, but no matter.)
+She made good everything and the only change to this basic ragu is the optional substitution of port wine for red wine and the addition of fennel.

-So assemble your ingredients as below and let ‘er rip (but very slowly and on a low temperature).
+Assemble your ingredients as below and let ‘er rip (but very slowly and at a low temperature).

-- ¼ cup lard (or same amount of olive oil and three strips bacon)
+- ¼ cup lard (or the same amount of olive oil and three strips bacon)